 I was running a long term BMW 1M at the time, and at BMW’s insistence the car was fitted with a set of Michelin Alpin winter tyres.
 And when it came back I was stunned by how different it felt to drive; how much more comfortably it rode, how much sweeter it steered, how less fidgety it felt on badly surfaced roads, and how much more grip it had everywhere in the wet.

-The whole car felt as if it had been unlocked somehow, and there was also an amusing little sticker that had appeared in the top right hand side of the windscreen, warning me not to drive above 149mph.
-As if BMW GB was saying; ‘Because we know what sort of larks you normally get up to in our 1M…’
+The whole car felt as if it had been unlocked somehow, and there was also an amusing little sticker that had appeared in the top right-hand side of the windscreen, warning me not to drive above 149mph.
+As if BMW GB was saying: ‘Because we know what sort of larks you normally get up to in our 1M…’

 There were some other qualities about the car on winter tyres that were less desirable, true.
-I noticed, for instance, that the speedo had become wildly ambitious; at a true 70mph it was reading almost 80mph, which meant the fuel range indicator was similarly off piste.
+I noticed, for instance, that the speedo had become wildly ambitious; at a true 70mph it was reading almost 80mph, which meant the fuel range indicator was similarly off-piste.
 And the car’s traction control also become neurotic, killing the power at the merest whiff of throttle, even on bone dry roads.

 But when eventually it snowed – albeit only a bit – the tyres were an absolute revelation.
 The 1M was not rendered useless, as I’m no doubt it would have been on its original 19in summer tyres.
 Instead, it could go pretty much anywhere because it could stop, steer and accelerate, almost as if the roads were merely wet rather than covered in snow.

 And having subsequently tried Michelin’s latest Pilot Alpin 2 tyres in Latvia recently – on anything from the new 911 to a Range Rover Evoque – it’s equally clear that winter tyres aren’t just here to stay but are getting better, year-on-year.
-Winter tyres are now big business for the tyre companies Europe, even if we in the UK have yet to embrace them like most other counties in the union.
+Winter tyres are now big business for the tyre companies pf Europe, even if we in the UK have yet to embrace them like most other countries in the Union.
 But my guess, my hope indeed, is that this attitude will change in the near future.

 What’s the point in spending upwards of a thousand pounds on winter tyres in the UK when we don’t have the weather to justify such extra cost, I hear you cry.
-Put it this way, next time it snows – and they say it might do properly in the UK this winter – and our nation grinds to a halt once again (which it will) just think how much money will go up in smoke in the resulting mayhem.
+Put it this way, next time it snows – and they say it might do properly again in the UK this winter – and our nation grinds to a halt once more (which it will) just think how much money will go up in smoke in the resulting mayhem.
 And think how much more efficient it would be if, as they do in Latvia when it snows (which means most of the year), we all continued to get around in our cars, vans, lorries and buses, virtually as if nothing had happened.

 That’s how much of a difference winter tyres can make.
 And the sooner we realise it, the less carnage there will be next time our beloved weather forcasters warn us there’s a “cold snap” heading our way.